-Note, the geodesic path distance $dist(u, v)$ is always included as-is.
-With $\frac{1}{2}$ we normalize the range of \mbox{$1 - cos(180^\circ - \theta)$} between $0$ and $1$.
-If there are more than one shortest paths $u...v$, the maximum corresponds to task instance complexity's lower bound for any of the shortest paths.
-The proposed measure differentiates paths of different shapes.
-It also scales well with the number of nodes.
-That is, let us fix node positions in space, and insert nodes in the shortest path.
-Any inserted node $w'$ is a common neighbor of two other nodes, $prev(w')$ and $next(w')$; the previous edge $(prev(w'), next(w'))$ is replaced by two new edges $(prev(w'), w')$ and $(w', next(w'))$. \begin{itemize} \item[-] $w'$ lies on or near the previous edge: the respective geodesic distances are adjusted for no or minimal increase in instance complexity. \item[-] $w'$ lies away from the previous edge: $w'$ represents an increase in instance complexity, deviating from geodesic-path tendency, and the respective geodesic distances are adjusted accordingly. \end{itemize}
+With $\frac{1}{2}$ we normalize the range of \mbox{$1 - cos(180^\circ - \theta)$}.
+In case of several shortest paths $u...v$, the $\max(\cdot)$ in Eq.~\ref{TIC_SP_S} gives the lower bound~(see Sec.~\ref{defs}).
+The measure differentiates paths of different shapes and it scales well with the number of nodes.
+Let us fix the node positions in space and insert nodes in the shortest path.
+Any inserted node $w'$ is a common neighbor of two other nodes and the previous edge $(prev(w'), next(w'))$ is replaced by two new edges.
+Then: \begin{itemize} \item[-] $w'$ is on or near the previous edge: the geodesic distances are adjusted for no or little increase in complexity. \item[-] $w'$ is away from the previous edge: $w'$ deviates from the geodesic-path tendency and the geodesic distances are adjusted for a larger increase in complexity. \end{itemize}

-Back on the shortest path, let us now pull all nodes apart while the rest of the graph remains fixed.
-As a consequence, the adjusted distance will increase, but so would the noise.
-More generally, instead of the adjusted distance in absolute terms, we can set $dist(u, v) = 1$ to have $dist(w,v)$ relative, after which the estimated measure becomes dimensionless and scale-invariant.
-For the absolute adjusted distance, comparisons across view sizes can still be made after normalizing for the view's maximum distance.
+In Eq.~\ref{TIC_SP_S}, the adjusted distance is in absolute terms.
+Instead, one can set $dist(u, v) = 1$ to make $dist(w,v)$ relative after which the measure becomes dimensionless and scale-invariant.